I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2blt.md

 ## Members

+`dwSource`

+Specifies the handle to the source surface.

+`rSource`

+Specifies a RECTL structure that specifies the upper left and lower right points of a rectangle on the source surface.
+These points define the area of the source blit data and its position on the source surface.

+`dwSourceMipLevel`

+Specifies the sublevel of a MIP-map texture that is the source of the blt.

 `dwDest`

 Specifies the handle to the destination surface.

+`rDest`

+Specifies a RECTL structure that specifies the upper left and lower right points of a rectangle on the destination surface.
+These points define the area in which the blit should occur and its position on the destination surface.

 `dwDestMipLevel`

 Specifies the sublevel of a MIP-map texture that is the destination for the blt.

-`dwSource`

-Specifies the handle to the source surface.

-`dwSourceMipLevel`

-Specifies the sublevel of a MIP-map texture that is the source of the blt.

 `Flags`